 Step 4: Reboot your computer and try using your USB device

 If you are still encountering problems on your computer, the problem could be a faulty USB Slot or USB device.
-Try plugging your USD device to another USB slot and check if the issue is fixed.
+Try plugging your USD device into another USB slot and check if the issue is fixed.

 If the problem still occurs, go to the nearest service center and ask them to check your USB device and your computer.